 guess?
 It took me a long time, but I

-finally made the committment at age 32.
+finally made the commitment at age 32.

 Least favorite food: